Five Facts about Hand Sanitizer You May Not Know

 Hand Sanitizers Don’t Treat All Germs Equally

 The biodiversity of microorganisms is vast and varied.
 Thus, the effectiveness of hand sanitizers isn’t universal across all species of microbes.
-Purell works against common cold and flu viruses (which is what most people are worried about).
+Hand sanitizers can kill up to 99.99% of most common germs that can make you sick.
 However, if the Norovirus is going around, wash your hands because alcohol won’t effectively remove it.

 60-95% Alcohol is Most Effective